alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 <br><br>If running multiple tests on the same set of sequences, single end and paired-end outputs should have identical parameters.
 <br>
 ## STEP 4: DADA2 - Trimming, Merging, Denoising, and Feature Calling of Sequences
 To assure that the most features will be detected, multiple tests will be run at this step based on post primer trimming quality plots.
-<br><br>This process will produce three Qiime artifacts:
+This process will produce three Qiime artifacts:
 1. <ins>Feature Table</ins> (feature-table.qza)
 2. <ins>Representative Sequences</ins> of detected features (feature-rep-seqs.qza)
 3. <ins>Denoising Statistics</ins> that shows the breakdown of the reads which passed each cleaning step (filtering, denoising, merging, and chimeras) for every sample (denoising-stats.qza)
+<br><br>
+**WARNING:** DADA2 can take anywhere from **3-8 hours** depending on how much processing power your computer has (if running QIIME 2 on your local drive) and how large your data set is.<br><br>

 ### Cleaning and Merging Paired-end Sequences<br>
 <ins>Test 1: Maintain Entire Sequence length</ins><br>